 - 7. It is unlikely that any set of rules can cover all circumstances that may arise.
 The following set of rules is not intended to be a complete list of all possible "offences".
 The emphasis is on outlining standards of performance and behaviour which are expected of employees.
 Common sense and good judgement are required on the part of managers in the fair and consistent application of these rules. - 8.
-Managers/Supervisors who suspect any case of misdemeanour/ indiscipline or poor performance and who do not take appropriate action or draw the attention of their superiors to the problem will themselves be open to disciplinary action in that they are abrogating their responsibilities and not taking account of the effect of such action(s) on the remainder of the staff or on the service of the Council.
+Managers/Supervisors who suspect any case of misdemeanour/ indiscipline or poor performance and who do not take appropriate action or draw the attention of their superiors to the problem will themselves be open to disciplinary action as they will themselves have failed in their responsibilities by not taking account of the effect of such action(s) on the remainder of the staff or on the service of the Council.
 This is particularly relevant where there is an underlying reason, e.g. domestic, financial, drug/alcohol abuse for which help and advice can be made available, and the earlier such help/advice is forthcoming the more likely the problems can be resolved.
 "Protection" of staff/colleagues is not necessarily in their best interests. - 9.
-There is an expectation that employees will co-operate with all parties in any disciplinary case/investigation.
+There is an expectation that employees will co-operate with all parties in any disciplinary case/investigation. - 10.
+The member of staff has the right to be represented at meetings.
+Employee's language choice needs to be respected during this process.
+This includes any written correspondence.
+If an employee wishes for the hearing to be conducted in Welsh they should give 5 days notice prior to the hearing, absence of any notification will result in the hearing being conducted in English.

-1. DISCIPLINARY RULES
+2. DISCIPLINARY RULES